neoforged/.github/primers/26.1/index.md

     - `VanillaPackResourcesBuilder#setMetadata` now takes in a `ResourceMetadata` instead of a `BuiltInMetadata`
 - `net.minecraft.tags.TagLoader`
     - `loadTagsFromNetwork` now takes in a `Registry` instead of a `WritableRegistry`, returning a map of tag keys to a list of holder entries
-    - `loadTagsForRegistry` now has an overload which takes in registry key along with a element lookup, returning a map of tag keys to a list of holder entries
+    - `loadTagsForRegistry` now has an overload which takes in registry key along with an element lookup, returning a map of tag keys to a list of holder entries
 - `net.minecraft.util.Brightness`
     - `pack` -> `LightCoordsUtil#pack`
     - `block` -> `LightCoordsUtil#block`